 SO WHAT HAPPENS IN THE BODY WHEN WE CONSUME ERYTHRITOL?

 In the case of most sugar alcohols, since the body cannot metabolize them very well, they end up in the colon where they feed bad gut bacteria.
 This can cause stomach issues for people.
 Erythritol behaves differently though.
 90% of the erythritol molecules, being much smaller than the molecules of other sugar alcohols, are absorbed in the small intestines, so they never make it to the colon.
-Then it passes right out, unchanged, through our bodies in urine.
+Then they passes right out, unchanged, through our bodies in urine.
 Even the 10% or so of erythritol molecules that do manage to make it to the colon seem to be unappetizing to the bad gut bacteria – they cannot digest it.
 It would take 50 grams or (approximately 1/4 cup, granulated) to risk that.
 For more detail and to nerd out on some studies of erythritol, go here.

 The downsides of using erythritol would appear to be that 1) since it is for the most part not absorbed by the body, it is of very little nutritional value, 2) it may cause upset stomachs in some people, and 3) again, it is a processed product, so if you are determined to eat only whole foods, you would likely not find this product acceptable.